What is Lenox Hill Hospital’s impact on healthcare in New York City?

 - Last year, we kicked off a process to renew this historic institution.
 Comprised of ten separate buildings, with several erected more than a century ago, the buildings are simply not configured or properly purposed to effectively deliver the next generation of care.

-- Over several months, we presented our initial plans to Community Board 8 and we participated in a task force review convened by Manhattan Borough President Gale Brewer and led by Councilmember Keith Powers.
+- Over several months, we presented our initial plans to Community Board 8 and we participated in a task force review convened by Manhattan Borough President Gale Brewer and led by Council member Keith Powers.
+We are again currently engaged with the task force.

 Why are you rebuilding Lenox Hill Hospital?
 What are your goals for the renewal?